hamidgasmi/training.computerscience.cloud.aws/README.md

 		- [EBS initialize](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-initialize.html)
 - Enhanced Networking - SR-IOV:
 	- It stands for Single Root I/O volume
-	- Opposite to the traditional network virtualization that is using Multi-Root I/O Volume (MR-IOV) where a software-based hypervisor is managing virtual controllers of virtual machines to access one physical network card (slow)
+	- Opposite to the traditional network virtualization
+		- Which is using Multi-Root I/O Volume (MR-IOV)
+		- A software-based hypervisor is managing virtual controllers of virtual machines to access one physical network card
+		- It's slow
 	- SR-IOV allows virtual devices (controllers) to be implemented in hardware (virtual functions)
 	- In other words, it allows a single physical network card to appear as multiple physical devices
 	- Each instance be given one of these (fake) physical devices